alemar11/ios-watchos-tvos-macos-resources/README.md

 ## NavigationBar

 #### 🔹*Obj-C*
+* [ATNavBarButton](https://github.com/apptality/ATNavBarButton) - A sub-class of UIBarButtonItem to insert custom buttons or indicatorView into your navigationBar with one line of code.
 * [BFNavigationBarDrawer](https://github.com/DrummerB/BFNavigationBarDrawer) - A UIToolbar subclass that can easily be displayed below a UINavigationBar, similarly to the playlist view in the Music app.
 * [BLKFlexibleHeightBar](https://github.com/bryankeller/BLKFlexibleHeightBar) - Create condensing header bars like those seen in the Facebook, Square Cash, and Safari iOS apps.
 * [BMYScrollableNavigationBar](https://github.com/beamly/BMYScrollableNavigationBar) - Facebook-style scrollable navigation bar.